 We offer a variety of free programs to make the Museum accessible to you.
 For individuals with intellectual or developmental disabilities, there’s our hands-on Create Ability workshop.
-For individuals who are blind or have low vision, we offer visual descriptive audio guides and Art inSight lectures, and Touch Tours.
+For individuals who are blind or have low vision, we offer visual descriptive audio guides and Art inSight lectures, and Group tours.
 We offer lectures with specially trained MoMA educators through our Meet Me at MoMA series for individuals with Alzheimer’s or dementia.
 We also have the MoMA Alzheimer's Project website, full of helpful information for your visit or organization.
 For individuals who are deaf or hard of hearing, we offer Interpreting MoMA, a series of sign language–interpreted gallery talks.
 All of MoMA’s theaters have T-coil loops and audio description, and captioning devices are available for films that use this technology.
 For other public programming, we are happy to provide ASL or CART interpretation with two weeks advance notice, and all public gallery programs provide assistive listening devices.
 Prime Time is our newest initiative to more deeply engage with New Yorkers who are 65 and up.

 Volkswagen of America is proud to be MoMA’s lead partner of education.

 Access and Community Programs are supported by the Stavros Niarchos Foundation (SNF).